explore our market researches

 Rethinking European Construction: Prefab Trends

 What does the future hold for prefabrication in the construction industry and how are European contractors adapting to the market shifts?
-These are focus points raised by our latest report, the European Contractor Monitor (H1-2024).
+These are focus points raised by our latest report, the European Contractor Monitor (Prefab H1-2024).
 This research – done twice a year and based on insights from larger contractors involved in significant commercial projects – goes into the key trends in the current landscape and potential future of prefabrication.

 A Dip in Prefabrication